nhsconnect/gpconnect-demonstrator/README.md

 ```sh
 {projectRoot}\gpconnect-demonstrator-api\target
 ```
 The WAR file can be deployed to an application server, such as tomcat.
-For information on creating a simple tomcat deployment for testing purposes take a look at the "Deployment Document.docx" in the following directory:
+For information on creating a simple tomcat deployment for testing purposes take a look at the "1 - Basic Server Deployment & Configuration.docx" in the following directory:
 ```sh
 {projectRoot}\Documents
 ```